gaslight/posts/posts/2013-06-07-living-the-dream-with-jruby.md

 Rails such a joy to build with is the Ruby language itself.
 I discovered JRuby at about this same time, and there was a huge momentum around the project.
-Sun Microsystems, the inventor of Java, hired the two leaders of the project, Charles Nutter and Tom Enobo to work on it full time and it quickly progressed to the point where it could run Rails.
+Sun Microsystems, the inventor of Java, hired the two leaders of the project, [Charles Nutter](http://blog.headius.com/) and [Tom Enebo](https://github.com/enebo) to work on it full time and it quickly progressed to the point where it could run Rails.
 All of a sudden we had all the amazing developer productivity of the Ruby language combined with the mature, platform independent ecosystem and solid engineering of the JVM.
 I was convinced we